1.

 - That old woman* I told you about, the one who thought it was impolite to be concerned with the private life of the people around her, involving herself instead in details of the lives of the famous?
 She came back to LA where she lived most her life from her isolated rural home with her friend, another old woman.
 Why?
 To be back in the thick of things.
 The acquaintance she stayed with in LA turned her out, and with not enough income to pay for hotels or even a room, ends up nights sleeping on the street, days hanging out at cafes.
 The possessions - clothing, bags, photographs, manuscripts - she left with her betraying LA acquaintance he later claimed were stolen from his place.
 She tells me she wanted to reestablish herself in LA, but with her portfolio and printed resumes gone, and no place to live, job search was out of the question.
 From stress and sleeplessness she's become emaciated and developed serious health problems from never lying down: most of her money's going to paying doctors for treatment instead of paying rent she can't afford.
 I tell her every time I see her: Go home!
 She refuses.
 Too isolated there.
 Her friend whom she's still in good relations with and regularly talks to on the phone: she asks too much from her.
 Too much money, too much help.
 Is it better, I ask, to slowly die on the streets of LA?
 Be robbed or murdered by one of the thousands of roving derelicts out at night?
 She says she appreciates my concern, my health advice about resting horizontal; she is trying to be careful.
 She claims unconvincingly those health problems prevent her travelling, and repeats her unwillingness to return to rural isolation.
 I say:

-- So you came to LA to join in the community of robbers and murderers?
+- So you came to LA to join in the community of robbers and murderers?- Do you see why I told you this story?

 - There are a lot of nice people here.